IBM-Cloud/docs/services/mobileanalytics/app-monitoring.md

 			* Threshold
 				* Threshold Type: Total for Application Instance

-					Note: If you choose the Average for Application option, the client logs are averaged by the number of devices.
+					**Note**: If you choose the Average for Application option, the client logs are averaged by the number of devices.
 For example, if you have two devices, and one device sends six client logs while the other device sends three client logs, the average is 4.5 client logs.
 				* Operator: is greater than or equals 3
 	<!-- insert alert definition tab image? -->

-4. Click **Next** or the **Distribution Method** tab, and provide the following value:
+4. Click **Next** and provide the following value:
 	* Method: Analytics Console Only

-		Note: Choose the Analytics Console and Network Post option if you want to additionally send a POST message with a JSON payload to your customized URL.
+		**Note**: Choose the Analytics Console and Network Post option if you want to additionally send a POST message with a JSON payload to your customized URL.
 The following fields are available if you choose this option:
 		* Network Post URL
         * Headers
         * Authentication Type